Credit Suisse under fire as clients hunted for tax evasion

 "If any individuals are implicated or have violated against these processes or procedures or policies that are in place then we will identify that very quickly."

-The Dutch FIOD seized administrative records as well as the contents of bank accounts, real estate, jewellery, a luxury car, expensive paintings and a gold bar from houses in four Dutch towns and cities.
-The FIOD tweeted a photo of some of the seized assets. [tinyurl.com/llkjhrz ]
+The Dutch FIOD seized administrative records as well as the contents of bank accounts, real estate, jewelry, a luxury car, expensive paintings and a gold bar from houses in four Dutch towns and cities.
+The FIOD tweeted a photo of some of the seized assets. [tinyurl.com/llkjhrz]

 The people arrested, one in The Hague and one in the town of Hoofddorp, were not identified.